orbisgis/h2gis/docs/dev/ST_Voronoi.md

 create table voro as select ST_VORONOI(ST_ACCUM(the_geom)) the_geom from PTS;
 {% endhighlight %}

-Create voronoi polygons with Z values without envelope.Then create a new table with one voronoi polygon per row.
+Create voronoi polygons with Z values with input points as envelope.Then create a new table with one voronoi polygon per row.

 {% highlight mysql %}
 drop table if exists voro;